Best football boots for wide feet 2023

 Whether you’re buying for yourself or for the kids, finding the perfect pair of football boots can be a real nightmare.
 Even more so, when you’ve come to realise there are wide feet involved.

-The promise of “fresh, innovative boot tech” can become downright confusing at times, especially if you don't own a dictionary on modern boot jargon; FUZIONFIT+ upper material with a healthy side of Aerotrak zone, anyone?
+The promise of “fresh, innovative boot tech” can become downright confusing at times, especially if you don't own a dictionary on modern boot jargon; FUZIONFIT360 upper material with a healthy side of zone, anyone?

 Modern boots are engineered to enhance certain playing styles and player attributes, which means most of us have to put some real time into finding the perfect pair.
 For players with wide feet, things become even more difficult.